Asymptotics of the ground state energy of heavy molecules and related topics: Estimate for ionization energy

 \end{enumerate} \end{theorem}

-\begin{remark} \begin{enumerate}[label=(\roman*), fullwidth] \item Classical theorem of G.~Zhislin~\cite{zhislin:spectrum} implies that the system can bind at least $Z$ electrons; the proof is based on the demonstration that the energy of the system with $N<Z$ electrons plus one electron on the distance $r$ is increasing as $r\to +\infty$ because potential created by the system with $N<Z$ electrons behaves as $(Z-N)|x|^{-1}$ as $|x|\to \infty$;
+\begin{remark} \begin{enumerate}[label=(\roman*), wide, labelindent=0pt] \item Classical theorem of G.~Zhislin~\cite{zhislin:spectrum} implies that the system can bind at least $Z$ electrons; the proof is based on the demonstration that the energy of the system with $N<Z$ electrons plus one electron on the distance $r$ is increasing as $r\to +\infty$ because potential created by the system with $N<Z$ electrons behaves as $(Z-N)|x|^{-1}$ as $|x|\to \infty$;